A BRIEF HISTORY OF COLORADO STATE

 By Tim Lambert

 The first people in Colorado arrived about 12,000 years ago.
-At first they lived mainly by hunting mammoths.
+At first, they lived mainly by hunting mammoths.
 But mammoths became extinct and bison became the main source of food.
 The Spanish introduced horses into North America and the late 17th century horses had reached Colorado and they transformed hunting.
-At the beginning of the 19th century France claimed some of what is now Colorado as part of its territory of Louisiana but in 1803 the French sold the land to the USA.
+At the beginning of the 19th century, France claimed some of what is now Colorado as part of its territory of Louisiana but in 1803 the French sold the land to the USA.
 In 1848 Mexico surrendered any claim to any part of Colorado.
 The borders of Colorado were finally fixed in 1850.
-In the mid-19th century many settlers passed by the region on their way to California or Oregon.
-However there were no permanent European settlements in Colorado till 1851 when Hispanics moved there.
+In the mid-19th century, many settlers passed by the region on their way to California or Oregon.
+However, there were no permanent European settlements in Colorado till 1851 when Hispanics moved there.

 Things changed in the late 1850s and early 1860s when there were gold rushes in Colorado.
 In the 1870s and 1880s silver was mined in Colorado.
 Yet in 1870 the population of Colorado was less than 40,000.
 It boomed in the late 19th century with the coming of the railroads.
 By 1900 it had risen to 539,000.
 Denver, Colorado was founded in 1858.
 It grew rapidly and by 1900 it was a flourishing city with a population of 133,000 people.

 Meanwhile Colorado was organized as a territory on 28 February 1861.
 It was admitted to the union as the 38th state on 1 August 1876.
 Denver was made its capital.
 The University of Colorado opened in 1877.
-The 1870s and 1880s were years of prosperity of Colorado but the price of silver crashed in 1893.
+The 1870s and 1880s were years of prosperity for Colorado but the price of silver crashed in 1893.
 Fortunately in 1891 more gold was found at Cripple Creek.

 Meanwhile the influx of settlers into Colorado caused conflict with the Native Americans.
-On 29 November 1864 the Sand Creek Massacre took place.
+On 29 November 1864, the Sand Creek Massacre took place.
 A force of 700 Colorado militia attacked a Cheyenne and Arapaho campsite killing more than 100, most of them women and children.
-Eventually the Native Americans were forced onto reservations.
+Eventually, the Native Americans were forced onto reservations.

 In 1893 men in Colorado voted in a referendum to give women the right to vote.

 In the early 20th century mining continued to be important in Colorado but agriculture developed rapidly.
-However in 1914 the Ludlow Massacre took place.
-Miners in Colorado went on strike and they were evicted from company owned homes.
+However, in 1914, the Ludlow Massacre took place.
+Miners in Colorado went on strike and they were evicted from company-owned homes.
 The strikers and their families moved into colonies of tents.
-On 20 April 1914 the National Guard attacked a tent colony at Ludlow killing 18 people.
+On 20 April 1914, the National Guard attacked a tent colony at Ludlow killing 18 people.
 Fighting went on for 10 days and only ended when federal troops were sent in.
 Altogether 66 people died during the strike.